CAPhO Conference 2026

 Workshop Learning Objectives

-By the end of this workshop, participants will be able to:
+By the end of this workshop, participants were able to:

 1. Describe the fundamental characteristics of cancer, differentiate common cancer types, and summarize the key categories of oncology treatments.